 This is Chase K., an average 13-year-old male who competes in wrestling in Freehold, NJ.
 Chase had great wrestling training and some experience working out in the gym.
 It helped carry him in his career so far, but he wants to get stronger and more explosive.
 He is able to execute the skills that were taught to him, but not yet with flawless precision.
-Chase’s parents are making an investment for his High School and hopefully Collegiate athletic future with Human Power Training (HPT).
-In 4 short weeks, 12 total sessions, you can see the effect HPT had on Chase and how it has translated into his performance towards the end of his season.
+Chase’s parents are making an investment for his High School and hopefully Collegiate athletic future with Sports Power Training by CBN (SPT).
+In 4 short weeks, 12 total sessions, you can see the effect SPT had on Chase and how it has translated into his performance towards the end of his season.

 This chart is an example of only 1 exercise out of 23 total that Chase has done in this past 4-week period.
-Each workout is designed specifically for the sport the individual is playing, in this case, the workouts that Chase completed were designed specifically for Human Power Training developments for Wrestlers.
+Each workout is designed specifically for the sport the individual is playing.
+The workouts Chase completed were designed specifically for the development of Wrestlers using Sports Power Training by CBN.

 Looking at December 31st for this specific exercise (DB Split Jerks), Chase’s Peak Velocity was 1.46 M/S with a Human Power output of 1944 using a weight of 20 pounds.
 On January 9th, his Peak Velocity was 1.58 M/S with a Human Power output of 2046 with a weight of 20 pounds.
 This was an increase in his Peak Velocity by 8.2%, and an increase in his Human Power output by 5.4% compared to the previous week’s recording!